 Any student absent from school on the day of a dance or social event may not attend the event.

 Freshmen are not permitted to attend Prom.
-If any student owes detention money or detention hours, they may not be allowed to attend any dance, including, but not limited to homecoming, winter formal and prom.
+If any student owes detention money or detention hours, they may not be allowed to attend any dance, including, but not limited to Homecoming and Prom.

 Former Students